oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/checkbox.md

 ## Indeterminate

-There are some cases where you have several checkboxes and you need one that manages all the others for this you can do it with the indeterminate props that adds a different style to the checkbox
+There are some cases where you have several checkboxes and you need one that manages all the others for this you can do it with the indeterminate property that adds a different style to the checkbox

 </card>